How much does the licence cost? Click to get info

 View publicly licensed properties in the borough Click to get info

-By law the council must publish a register of PRPL properties.
+By law, we must publish a register of PRPL properties.

 Is the property you're in registered?

-If you are a tenant you can check if the property you are living in has been licensed by searching the register.
+If you're a tenant, you can check if the property you're living in has been licensed by searching the register.

-But if you think your property isn’t licensed or that it doesn't comply with the licensing conditions, you can let us know by emailing firstname.lastname@example.org.
+If you think your property isn't licensed, or that it doesn't comply with the licensing conditions, please let us know by emailing email@example.com

 Property standards Click to get info